Interested in studying in Turku?

 - Life in Finland: a short introduction to Finnish culture and society.

-- University of Turku’s survival guide answers questions concerning living, studying, or working in Turku.
+- University of Turku’s information for admitted students answers general questions concerning living, studying, or working in Turku for all international and exchange students coming to study in Turku.

 Planning to move